ENT

 2. Assume a dynamic airway

-1. Neck Hematomas and subcutaneous edema increase overtime
+1. Neck Hematomas and subcutaneous edema increase over time

 2. Reassess the airway frequently for developing obstruction